- Research finds that those who own businesses or patents received up to eight times more exposure to the arts as children than the general public.

 Creativity in Childhood Leads to Innovation in Adulthood

-If you look at the mavericks of science and technology you will see a pattern of creative outlets being a key to their childhood.
-Creative activity in childhood rewires your brain to think out-of-the-box according to the researchers.
-In fact, the group reported using artistic skills—such as analogies, playing, intuition and imagination—are all key to to solving complex problems.
+If you look at the mavericks of science and technology, you will see a pattern of creative outlets being a key to their childhood.
+Creative activity in childhood rewires your brain to think out of the box according to the researchers.
+In fact, the group reported using artistic skills—such as analogies, playing, intuition, and imagination—are all key to solving complex problems.
 This is common sense, but it’s good to have economic researchers validate the importance of the arts.

 Musical training in childhood also seems to be important for cultivating a creative and innovative mind.
-It’s no coincidence that Albert Einstein played the violin religously since childhood.
-The researchers found 93% of the STEM graduates reported musical training at some point in their lives, as compared to only 34% of average adults, as reported by the National Endowment for the Arts.
-The STEM graduates also reported higher-than-average involvement in the visual arts, acting, dance and creative writing.
+It’s no coincidence that Albert Einstein played the violin religiously since childhood.
+The researchers found that 93 percent of the STEM graduates reported musical training at some point in their lives, as compared to only 34 percent of average adults, as reported by the National Endowment for the Arts.
+The STEM graduates also reported higher-than-average involvement in the visual arts, acting, dance, and creative writing.

-In addition, those who had been exposed to metal work and electronics during childhood were 42% more likely to own a patent than those without exposure, while those involved in architecture were 87.5% more likely to form a company.
-The study found that children with a photography background were 30% more likely to have a patent.
+In addition, those who had been exposed to metal work and electronics during childhood were 42 percent more likely to own a patent than those without exposure, while those involved in architecture were 87.5 percent more likely to form a company.
+The study found that children with a photography background were 30 percent more likely to have a patent.